 Fine Free Policy

 In an effort to remove barriers to access, Peoria Public Library has joined a growing number of public libraries across the U.S. in adopting a fine-free policy.
-Starting Sept.
-8, 2020, patrons will no longer be charged for returning items past the due date, and past overdue fines have been forgiven.
+As of Sept.
+8, 2020, patrons are no longer charged for returning items past the due date, and past overdue fines have been forgiven.
 This change is in accordance with the American Library Association’s recommendations to remove barriers to social equity.
 Peoria Public Library’s administration and board believe access to the library’s multimillion-dollar collection is the most important thing.

 How does this work?